ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/spend_your_coin.md

 });
 ```

-Let's take a look at the whole transaction before signing:
+Take a look at my whole transaction before signing:

 ```json
 {